FACTBOX-A state-by-state look at some of the U.S. Postal Service's cuts | Business

 * Minnesota said at least 20 mail sorting machines have been or are being decommissioned.
 It said 10 letter-sorting machines can process 5 million pieces of mail a day. * Nevada said at least four mail sorting machines have been removed.

 * New Mexico said four mail sorting machines are being removed.
-(Compiled by Jonathan Stempel and Karen Freifeld in New York; Editing by Scott Malone and Grant McCool)
+(Compiled by Jonathan Stempel and Karen Freifeld in New York; Editing by Scott Malone and Alistair Bell)

 ALSO READ